The Voodoo Programming Language

 Voodoo Programming Language Logo

 Voodoo is a programming language designed to be a thin abstraction layer over CPUs' native instruction sets and operating systems' calling conventions.
-Operations provided by Voodoo closely correspond to those of common CPU instruction sets, allowing programs to be expressed with a minimum of overhead.
+Operations provided by Voodoo closely correspond to those of common CPU instruction sets, allowing programs to be expressed with minimal overhead.
 At the same time, Voodoo is not tied to a specific instruction set, and support for new CPUs and operating systems can easily be added.

 Rationale